Quotas is Django application that provides generic implementation of quotas tracking functionality:

 QuotaFilterMixin and follow next steps to enable ordering by quotas.

--quotas__limitto filter meta
+-quotas__limit to filter meta

+order_by attribute if you want to order by quotas limits.
 Ordering can be done only by one quota at a time.

 Workflow for quota allocation